I’m Andrea Toole.

 The course itself, as it was, was meh.
 It overpromised and underdelivered and a lot of what it taught me were things I already knew.
-I eventually realized that it’s not the letters that matter, it’s the content.
+I eventually realized that it’s not the letters that matter; it’s the content.
 It’s the everyday experience.
 It’s the research.
 It’s the lives affected.
 It’s building credibility.
-And yes, more letters might be persued.
+And yes, more letters might be pursued.

 Doctors aren’t always right, and neither is the celebrity that calls themselves an “expert”.
 You can’t believe everything you read on the internet.